beamvenom/word_surrounder/README.md

 ### Installation

 #### 1. Clone this repo
-1. Install [Git Bash](https://git-scm.com/downloads) - You will clone the repository with this.
+1. (Windows Only)Install [Git Bash](https://git-scm.com/downloads) - You will clone the repository with this.
 (Just click next on everything in the installation if you do not care)
-2. Open Git Bash and cd to your preferred download directory.
-(Try "cd desktop" right after opening git bash if you are lost)
+2. Open Git Bash/linux/osx terminal and cd to your preferred download directory.
+(If you are lost, open Git Bash and type "cd desktop")
-3. Clone the repo
+3. Clone the repo:
 ```bash
 git clone https://github.com/beamvenom/word_surrounder.git
 ```
 You now have this repository downloadeded to your desktop

 #### 2. Install Python and Poetry to be able to run the back-end
 ##### 2a.
 Install [Python3.10.0](https://www.python.org/downloads/) **VERY IMPORTANT THAT YOU CLICK ON "Add Python 3.10 to PATH"** See picture
 <p align="center">